Henryzeze/BCGX-Data-Science-Internship/README.md

 ### 2. Data Requirements:

-To investigate these reasons, we will need the following data from Powerco:
+To investigate these reasons, the following data was initially requested from Powerco:

 - **Customer Demographics:** Age, gender, business type, and location.
 - **Customer Transaction Data:** Historical purchase data, energy consumption, billing amounts, and payment history.